hcientist/OnlinePythonTutor/wishlist.md

   - click a line of code to jump to where it is next executed
   - set breakpoints by clicking on gutter instead of directly on the code
   - debugger-style stepping into and out of function calls
+- drag-and-drop of visualization elements to let the user define custom layouts, and then remembering those positions
 - hover over stack frames and then highlight the code that contains the call site of that frame
   - (more generally, think about other hover-based cross-linking of compile- and run-time information in visualizations)

+### More Advanced Custom Rendering

+- displaying large data structures by summarizing or truncating them (e.g., [1, 2, ..., 998, 999, 1000]), with clickable expansions
+- multiple custom views of the same underlying data. e.g.,:
+  - C char arrays: view as strings or as encoded binary bytes?
+  - Python 2 strings: view as text or as encoded binary bytes?
+  - more extreme: a binary blob can represent, say, a JPEG image; should we decode and display it?
+- more detailed visualizations of data structure element accesses or slices ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/185))
+- more advanced data structure displays, such as 2D matrices, bitmap images, trees, graphs, etc. of the sort covered by typical algorithms or data structures textbooks (e.g., CLRS or Artificial Intelligence: A Modern Approach)
+- better rendering of tree recursive algorithms (e.g., fibonacci, tree traversals), such as putting stack frames in an execution *tree* instead of linearizing it into a stack

 ## Live Help Mode